 |Fresh homemade Yogurt.|

 Milk contains disaccharide carbohydrate, lactose.
-When culture containing fermentation bacteria (Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus) added, lactose converts to lactic acid.
-When enough lactic acid is produced, milk coagulates resulting in thick and custard-like textured food product.
+When culture containing fermentation bacteria (Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus) are added, lactose converts to lactic acid.
+When enough lactic acid is produced, milk coagulates, resulting in thick and custardy textured food products.

-Fermented milk separates into two distinct parts; curd and whey.
-It is consumed as is after stirred or drained.
+Fermented milk separates into two distinct parts, curd, and whey.
+It is consumed -as is- after stirred or drained without any additions.
 Ideally, fresh curd should be used as soon as possible, or else stored in the fridge.

-Plain yoghurt is made from whole, skimmed or non-fat milk.
+Plain yogurt is made from whole, skimmed, or non-fat milk.
 Natural yogurt contains no additional flavorings.
-The level of fat and milk solids in the milk will affect its texture, flavor and nutritional composition of the yogurt.
+The level of fat and milk solids in the milk will affect its texture, flavor, and nutritional composition of the yogurt.

-Yoghurt is a low-calorie dairy product.
-100 grams of plain, whole-milk yoghurt holds just 61 calories, almost the same as that of milk.
+Yogurt is a low-calorie dairy product.
+100 grams of plain, whole-milk yogurt holds just 61 calories, almost the same as that of milk.
 Nonetheless, it is richer than milk since it contains additional probiotic compounds generating from the fermentation process.

-Fresh, plain yogurt carries more protein, vitamin-D, vtamin-C, folate, phosphorus and calcium vis-à-vis for the same quantity of milk it prepared with.
+Fresh, plain yogurt carries more protein, vitamin-D, vitamin-C, folate, phosphorus and calcium vis-à-vis for the same quantity of milk it prepared with.

-Fresh yoghurt contains health-benefiting bacteria that facilitate easy digestion of lactose.
+Fresh yogurt contains health-benefiting bacteria that facilitate easy digestion of lactose.
 Since most of the lactose turned onto lactic acid, yogurt is more easily digested than milk.
 It has a better digestibility quotient even in people with lactose intolerance.

 Yoghurt is recommended as a prebiotic food since it contains compounds that favor growth of benefiting bacteria in the intestines.

 It contains several probiotic bacteria such as Lactobacillus delbrueckii subsp. bulgaricus, Streptococcus thermophilus, bifidobacterium bifidum which faciltate the growth of gut-friendly bacterial colony and suppress diarrhea causing agents.

 Tryptophan, an amino acid in dairy products, facilitates the production of serotonin and melatonin in the brain, and if taken before bedtime, encourages sleep.

 Regular consumption of yoghurt boosts immunity, and get the human body ready to fight against fungal infections and intestinal cancers.

 |Principle||Nutrient Value||Percent of RDA|